ngmediaserver/WebRTC-API-Authorization/README.md

 # WebRTC API Authorization

-Those sample codes show how to compute a WebRTC Authorization parameter to authenticate calls with NG Media Server.
+Those sample source codes show how to compute a WebRTC Authorization parameter to authenticate calls with NG Media Server.

 Available versions:
 - node.js

-The WebRTC Authorization parameter must be computed on your server.
+The WebRTC Authorization parameter must be computed on the application server.